benwiggy/sotoportego/README.md

-# sotoportego
+# Sotoportego
-Display typeface based on Venetian 'nizioleti' street signs
+A display typeface based on Venetian 'nizioleti' street signs